jcrivard/opencruise/README.md

 Opencruise V1.3.0
 ===============

-Web Application for Forest Inventory Software for Mobile Platforms
+Mobile Web Application for Forest Inventory

 Opencruise is a forest inventory web application designed to work on mobile computing platforms that support a modern web browser.
 While Android devices are the primary target,  Apple (IOS) and Windows platforms should work as well.

-###Working Sites:
+###Demonstration:
+The following two sites contains working versions of Opencruise:
 * https://jcrivard.github.io/opencruise/index.html  ( no download via email).
 * https://opencruise.mtu.edu (older version, but email download supported with gmail settings change noted below).